 #9 Hire a beach hut on the seafront

 Along the 7 miles of beaches around Bournemouth, there are over 250 beach huts that are available for hire.
 They are available daily, weekly or for a period of time.

 Quote from Bournemouth beach huts “All beach huts come equipped with four deck chairs, a gas ring and curtains.
 Access ramps are available from beach offices for wheelchair users. ” Online booking is not currently available but they provide a number in the link for you to ring to book.

 #10 Day trip to Adventure Wonderland, near Bournemouth airport

 The park is themed around Alice in Wonderland.
-They have yearly events and there’s loads of rides for the little ones.
+They have yearly events and there are loads of rides for the little ones.
 Adults can ride on some of the rides too.
-There’s a large outdoor play ground, a huge indoor soft play, café and a very large maze.
+There’s a large outdoor playground, a huge indoor soft play, café and a very large maze.

 Main season tickets from April 1st are £13.99 for adults and children ages 3+.
 Children 2 years old are £6.99 and under 2 are free.
 Senior tickets are £10.99 and disabled £8.99.
 They also have family ticket offers.
 Please see their website for other prices, including out of season.